Best Ski Goggles

 If you happen to be wearing glasses, make sure that they will fit inside the goggles.
 In some optic stores, you can even order prescription inserts that you can put in your goggles so you don’t have to wear glasses.
 Not all the goggles can accept the prescription inserts, but your optician should know which ones can.

-If the fogging is your main problem, you might want to consider buying goggles that have small fans on the side that suck out the warm air and suck in the cold.
+If the fogging continues to be a problem, you might want to consider buying goggles that have small fans on the side that suck out the warm air and suck in the cold.
 These fans are usually extremely light and powered by AAA battery.

 Safety is number 1 priority